Does pow() work for int data type in C? -

 /* excess precision when using 64-bit mantissa fpu math ops can cause unexpected results of msvcrt math functions. example, unless function return value stored (truncating 53-bit mantissa), calls pow both x , y integral values produce non-integral result. ... */

-return value of pow
+just add 0.5 return value of pow , convert int.

-b = (int)(pow(a,2) + 0.5);
+b = (int)(pow(a,2) + 0.5); so, answer question

 does pow() work

-data type in c?
+intdata type in c?

 not always. integer exponentiation implement own function (this work +ve integers only):